codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 We will deprecate this installation mode permanently in the coming months.
 Please stay tuned for further updates and instructions, including guidelines on the migration process.

 This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
-Please note that you can have only one GitOps Runtime per cluster, but multiple GitOps Runtimes can be installed in the same account across different clusters.
+Note that you can have only one GitOps Runtime per cluster, but multiple GitOps Runtimes can be installed in the same account across different clusters.
 Each Runtime within your account must have a unique name.

 * **First-time GitOps Runtime installation**
   If this is your first time installing a GitOps Runtime in your Codefresh account, follow these steps: